python-discord/code-jam-9/README.md

 2) How to start playing the game

 ## How the game works
 This game is a combination of pong and breakout.
 You can play with up to 3 other people.
-When you start the game you can choose which server you wish to join.
+When you start the game you can choose which server by entering the ip of the server you wish to join.

 https://user-images.githubusercontent.com/98356761/181430420-f69d182d-8ca3-4a58-a775-b9164a1193d0.mp4